bogdiusf/gymeasure-production/README.md

 ### Current stuck at's
 - Setting login session for firebase login
 - Dealing with global and local scoping with `CSS`
-- After measurement update, component doesnt rerender automatically but needs a refresh (aware of why it doesn't work)